 The Company is exposed to risk due to the regulatory uncertainty of the DFS industry and online gaming activities.
 The industry is currently unregulated.
-The Company is unable to predict whether regulations will be introduced in the future.
+The Company is unable to predict whether regulations will be introduced in the future and if so, whether they could negatively impact the operations of the Company.